-After that point, the person who has fallen in love with a friend needs to decide whether or not to tell the truth and/or act on those feelings.
+Before we get to that, you need to figure out if you want to act on your feelings or not.
 There is a chance that a wonderful and fulfilling love relationship could bloom from the friendship and that it could just happen naturally.
 However, there is also a chance that the attraction could be there — for both people — but neither one has the courage to admit it.
 This scenario leaves two friends hungering for more and afraid to do anything about it.

 Here are 3 tips to help you decide what to do when you've fallen in love with your friend:

-If you value your friendship with this person, we don't advise you to rush in and declare your love for him or her.
+If you value your friendship with this person, we don't advise you to run in screaming your declaration of your love for them.
 Acknowledge the risks first.
-It can be excruciating to pretend that you don't have romantic feelings for your friend and we don't recommend lying.
+It can be excruciating to pretend that you don't have romantic feelings for your friend and we don't recommend bottling those feelings.
 But, we do think it's wise to really come to grips with what you are about to do before you do it.
-3 Ways To Open The Door To A New Relationship

-You can't know exactly how your friend will react to this news that you have romantic or sexual feelings for him or her.
+It's impossible to know how your friend will react to the news of you having romantic or sexual feelings for them.
 It's possible that your friend will be surprised and maybe a bit shocked by your admission.
 It's also possible (depending on the circumstances) that knowing how you feel will change the dynamics of your friendship.
-There is a chance that it will feel "too weird" for him or her to continue to be as close to you as before if the feelings aren't shared or if for some reason you two cannot be together as a couple.
+There is a chance that it will feel "too weird" for them to continue to be as close to you as before if the feelings aren't shared or if for some reason you two cannot be together as a couple.

-It is also possible that your friend may have not yet realized how he or she feels about you.
+It is also possible that your friend may have not yet realized how they feel about you.
 In other words, your friend's initial reaction might not be what you expected or wanted ... and it might not reflect what's possible.
 Or maybe it might.
-10 Reasons You're Not In A Serious Relationship
+Just keep this all in mind, as cruddy as it is.